 After taking the UPSC Civil Services Preliminary exam, candidates need to assess their expected score with the help of the question booklet.
 If candidates feel that they are expecting a good UPSC cut off marks and stand above the previous years' cut off, they should start preparing for the UPSC Main Examination.

-The Commission will release the UPSC Prelims result after a month.
+The Commission will release the UPSC Prelims result after a month from the exam date.
 Those who have qualified in the IAS Prelims need to submit an online Detailed Application Form-I (DAF-I) along with scanned documents for the UPSC Main Exam.

 |PWD (Orthopedically Handicapped)||73.44||88.88||75.34|